jlhonora/mspgcc-install/README.md

 ## Installing the file in a Launchpad board ##

 The previous command should generate a compiled file named `a.out`, ready to install in the microcontroller.
 If you have a [MSP430 Launchpad Board](http://www.ti.com/ww/en/launchpad/msp430_head.html) at reach you can install the compiled file with [mspdebug](http://mspdebug.sourceforge.net/).
-It can be installed with the `install-mspdebug` script or by running the following command:
+It can be installed with the `install-mspdebug` script or by running the following commands:

     sudo apt-get install libusb-dev libreadline6-dev
     wget http://sourceforge.net/projects/mspdebug/files/mspdebug-0.21.tar.gz